Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Numerical Comparisons with Two Real Datasets

-We illustrate the optimistic bias problem in posterior checking p-values which double-use the data.
+We first explain the optimistic bias (conservatism) problem in posterior predictive p-values.
 Using the MCMC samples of $(\btheta, \bb\wi)$ from the full data posterior and the actual LOOCV posterior with $y_{2}\obs$ left out, we estimate the predictive mass functions of the replicated $y_{2}$ with equations~\eqref{eqn:postpredy1} and~\eqref{eqn:cvpredpmf} respectively, for $y_{2}=0,\ldots, 70$.
 We compared the above two PMFs in Figure \ref{fig:post_cv_y} with red vertical lines indicating the actual observed values of $y\obs_2$ for district 2.
-We can see that although $y_{2}\obs$ lies on the tail of the LOOCV predictive distribution, with LOOCV p-value = 0.03 as seen from Table~\ref{tab:postinthree}, it is very plausible to the full data predictive PMF, with posterior checking p-value = 0.32.
-This bias arises because the full data posterior has indeed learned information of $y\obs_2$, therefore the posterior predictive distribution of $y_{2}$ is distorted to $y_{2}\obs$.
-The consequence of optimistic bias is that, the posterior checking p-values will concentrate more around 0.5 than uniform (0,1) \citep{gelman2013two}, and conceal the outlier observations; when the p-values are used to check the plausibility of an assumed model, we do not have a calibrated reference distribution.
-We see that this problem of posterior checking p-values is solved by using LOOCV predictive p-values, which are nearly uniformly distributed on (0,1), as seen from Figure~\ref{fig:pvlambdascatter}.
+We can see that although $y_{2}\obs$ lies on the tail of the LOOCV predictive distribution with a LOOCV p-value = 0.03 as seen from Table~\ref{tab:postinthree}, it is very plausible to the full data predictive PMF, which has a posterior predictive p-value = 0.32.
+That is, the full data posterior, especially at $s_{2}$, is ``adapted'' to the actual observation $y_{2}$, whereas the LOOCV posterior is not since $y_{2}\obs$ is removed from the data.
+This bias arises because the full data posterior predictive distribution has indeed learned information of $y\obs_2$, hence it can predict $y_{2}\obs$ well.
+The consequence of optimistic bias is that the posterior predictive p-values will concentrate more around 0.5 than the LOOCV predictive p-values.